apache/gravitino/docs/glossary.md

 ## Geo-Distributed

-- Refers to the distribution of data or services across multiple geographic locations.
+- The distribution of data or services across multiple geographic locations.

 ## GitHub